Boeing to make safety feature standard on troubled Max jets

 Low-cost carriers such as Indonesia’s Lion Air may be more likely than the larger airlines to turn down options to save money.

+Since both Max crashes involved foreign airlines, and U.S. and Canadian carriers have had little trouble, problems may have arisen with pilot training in developing countries, said John Goglia, a former member of the U.S. National Transportation Safety Board and an expert in aircraft maintenance.

+Many airlines, he said, buy training programs from third-party vendors and not from Boeing because Boeing’s program costs more.
+Boeing’s training also requires many hours of pilot work, which some airlines don’t want.

-The CEO of Ethiopian Airlines said Thursday that the carrier’s pilots went through all the extra training required by Boeing and the U.S. Federal Aviation Administration to fly the 737 Max 8 jet that crashed, killing 157 people from 35 countries.
+The CEO of Ethiopian Airlines said Thursday that the carrier’s pilots went through all the extra training required by Boeing and the U.S. Federal Aviation Administration to fly the 737 Max 8 jet that crashed.
+The accident killed 157 people from 35 countries.

 Tewolde Gebremariam said the training was meant to help crews shift from an older model of the 737 to the Max 8, which entered airline service in 2017.
 In a statement, he said pilots were also made aware of an emergency directive issued by the FAA after the Lion Air crash, which killed 189 people.